houndpup/former.github.io/index.md

-Here you can say lots of fun things about your site.

-Maybe say a some things about yourself.

-Or maybe what you plan to blog about.
+WELCOME!
+Thanks for visiting my ~site.

+Whether I've lured you here by means of Social Engineering or you're just bored - I hope you find some value out of the site.

+I highly encourage and welcome feedback, tell me what you want to see and what I am doing wrong.

+bye. >